-- When an acid loses a proton, its conjugate base is formed. - The tendency of any acid (HA) to lose a proton and form its conjugate base (A-) is called dissociation constants (Ka).
+- When an acid loses a proton, its conjugate base is formed. - The tendency of any acid (HA) to lose a proton and form its conjugate base (A-) is called dissociation constants (Ka) and thus measure the strength of an acid.